WhisperCluster/Whisper-ML/README.md

     - Edit the script to point to the local demo dataset files

  5. Run one of the example models
-Trainning and testing of a region selection model with natural data
+- Training and testing of a region selection model with natural data
 ```bash
 python natural_model.py
 ```
-Trainning and testing of a region selection model with natural and acrtive data
+- Training and testing of a region selection model with natural and acrtive data
 ```bash
 python sw_ms_model.py
 ```
-Trainning and testing a model to find the plasma frequency from acrtive data
+- Training and testing a model to find the plasma frequency from acrtive data
 ```bash
 python fp_model.py
 ```